invoiceninja/inspector/README.md

 ### Updating table row

 One thing that is left is updating the table row.
-As you can probably guess, Inspector provides helper method - `updateTableRecord`.
+As you can probably guess, Inspector provides a helper method - `updateTableRecord`.

 ```php
 public function update(string $table, \Illuminate\Http\Request $request, \InvoiceNinja\Inspector\Inspector $inspector)